CorrineC/full-stack-study/git/NOTES.md

 # What is Git?

-Git is an open source version control system.
+Git is an open source distributed version control system.
 It was developed by Linus Torvalds in 2005 and is the most widely used version control system of today.
+It prioritizes performance, security, and flexibility in its design.

+## Performance

+Git uses a combination of delta encoding, compression, stored directory content, and metadata to format repository files and track version history.
+This combination makes it easy to keep track of renamed or rearranged files, as opposed to other version control systems, which only rely on the name of the file.

+Git is a distributed system; unlike a centralized system, development does not halt when the original goes offline.
+Distributed version control systems provide each developer with a complete copy of the project's source code.
+Developers can continue committing changes to their remote repository, and push all changes to the main repository when it's back online.